• Home

 If you are going to be using a back attachment point on an adult or for scent detection then there are a wide variety of options that would work well.
 I still recommend the H style vs the step in style for maximum freedom of movement.
 I do not however recommend you use the front attachment point if they have one, it's usually too low.

 For dogs that pull, a front clip harness can help give you a leverage advantage, making it easier to stand your ground and stay upright without causing pain or discomfort to your dog.
 However, it is very important that they be fitted well, and any restriction of your dog's normal front leg movement be minimal (ideally no restriction).
-To date the only harnesses I've found that meet this criteria are the TTouch sold at Gus & Gigi's and the Blue K9 Balance harness sold online (buy directly from them as the ones on amazon are outrageously expensive).
+To date the only harnesses I've found that meet this criteria are the TTouch sold at Gus & Gigi's and the Blue K9 Balance harness sold online here

 Treat Pouch